 - Office Address: Superintending Engineer, Electricity Distribution Circle, Mirzapur, Uttar Pradesh.

-3. Nodal RTI Officer (Headquarters)
+3. Nodal RTI Officer (Headquarters) (Understanding RTI Violation Cases in India)

 The Nodal Officer oversees the RTI portal and administrative flow for the entire Discom.